teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Idea vs. Expression

+At copyright's core is the notion that no one can monopolize an "idea."
 Copyright law allows — perhaps even encourages — copying ideas.
 Ideas are always free to use and modify.
 What copyright law *prohibits* is copying the  *original creative expression* of an idea.

-Since video games are collections of both ideas and expressions, the question of copyright infringement turns on whether the clone copied any “creative expression” from the original game.
-Expression vs. idea is, in a way, like game vs. genre.
+Since video games are collections of both ideas and expressions, the question of copyright infringement turns on whether the cloner copied any “creative expression” from the original game.

+Sometimes expression vs. idea is as simple as  game vs. genre.
 You can copyright the game "Super Mario Brothers", but not the *idea* of a side-scrolling platformer.
 Doom can be copyrighted, but not the idea of a first-person shooter.
 Kingdom Rush or Plants vs. Zombies can be copyrighted, but the *idea* of a tower defense game is public domain.
 Games vs. genres is a useful starting point, but it's a blunt instrument.
 Reasonable people can disagree about how narrowly to define the genre or sub-genre that encompasses the public-domain game elements.

+I'd summarize the copyright rule as "the video game elements you can encapsulate in a few sentences are the unprotectable 'ideas'."
+Here are some examples, quoting from court decisions:

+- Galaxian: "an outer space video game in which the player controls a rocket ship defending itself against a swarm of computer-controlled attacking aliens who attempt to bomb and collide with the player’s ship."

+- Asteroids: "a video game in which the player commands a spaceship through a barrage of space rocks and enemy spaceships."

+-  Pac-Man: "a maze-chase game in which the player scores points by guiding a central figure through various passageways of a maze and at the same time avoiding collision with certain opponents or pursuit figures which move independently about the maze.
+Under certain conditions, the central figure may temporarily become empowered to chase and overtake the opponents, thereby scoring bonus points."

+- Karate Champ: "a martial arts karate combat game conducted between two combatants, and presided over by a referee, all of which are represented by visual images, and providing a method of scoring accomplished by full and half point scores for each player, and utilizing dots to depict full point scores and half point scores."

+- Tetris: "Tetris is a puzzle game where a user manipulates pieces composed of square blocks, each made into a different geometric shape, that fall from the top of the game board to the bottom where the pieces accumulate. ...
+The object of the puzzle is to fill all spaces along a horizontal line.
+If that is accomplished, the line is erased, points are earned, and more of the game board is available for play.
+But if the pieces accumulate and reach the top of the screen, then the game is over. "

+- Triple Town: "a hierarchical matching game... in which players create objects that are higher in the hierarchy by matching three objects that are lower in the hierarchy.
+Frustrating the player’s efforts are antagonist objects; aiding the player are objects that destroy unwanted or ill-placed objects."

 We'll need a scalpel to surgically dissect video games and separate their public-domain ideas from their copyrighted expression.
 And since examples are more fun than theory, so let’s start with a case about Atari’s Breakout.
 It's not really a case about *Breakout* vs. *Arkanoid*, it's a case about whether a simple video game like *Breakout* has any protectable “creative expression” at all.